 A trip down memory lane

-The final three days of the South Downs Way were the most thoughtful ones for me.
+The final three days of walking the South Downs Way were the most thoughtful ones for me.
 Finally, I could see the high rise apartments of Brighton, my birth town.
 Brighton was also the last place I lived in the UK, over 5 years ago now.
 Between me and the city was the University of Sussex, my primary reason for moving to Brighton.

 A few hours later, Newhaven was in sight, a rough-around-the-edges town where I’d once worked.
 Later still, I had a welcoming view of Seaford, another work location but also the long-term home of my paternal grandparents.
-Beyond it all was the British Channel, surprisingly blue in the sunshine.
+Beyond it, was the British Channel, surprisingly blue in the sunshine.
 The last three years of my life in the UK in just one panorama.

 The trip down memory lane didn’t end there.
 The South Downs Way travels directly through the pretty village of Alfriston, a place with many fond memories of Sunday lunches and winter walks.
 From here, I detoured off-trail into Seaford to stay at a friend’s house.
 24 hours later I was again in Seaford, this time toasting the end of my hike with friends at a pub.
 A post-hike celebration like none I’ve experienced before!